Honor Among Thieves: Understanding Rhetorical and Material Cooperation Among Violent Non-State Actors

 Abstract: Existing research finds that cooperation between militant groups is common and contributes to both capabilities and lethality.
 Comparatively little is known, however, about how militant alliances are maintained and how they break apart.
 We argue that leaders are critical to sustaining alliances between militant groups.
 As a consequence, organizational disruption in the form of leadership targeting can lead to the breakdown of militant alliances.
 To test this argument, we pair original data on militant alliances with data on leadership targeting to reveal that killing an organization’s leader, and particularly its founder, increases the probability that an organization’s alliances terminate.
 We find that leadership decapitation spurs alliance termination by incapacitating targeted groups, stoking fear among allies, and inducing preference divergence between targeted groups and allies over strategy.

-Abstract: As female attainment of the world's high political offices grows, it is increasingly important to understand how gender dynamics affect international politics.
-Toward this end, we address a gap in the literature by presenting the first evidence of how gender stereotypes affect leaders’ abilities to generate audience costs.
-Utilizing a survey experiment, we find evidence for the impact of a common stereotype: that men are better able to handle military crises than women.
-Specifically, we find that female leaders pay greater inconsistency costs for backing down from threats than male leaders do against fellow men, and the same is true for male leaders acting inconsistently against women.
+Abstract: As more women attain executive office, it is important to understand how gender dynamics affect international politics.
+Toward this end, we present the first evidence that gender stereotypes affect leaders’ abilities to generate audience costs.
+Using survey experiments, we show that female leaders have political incentives to combat gender stereotypes that women are weak by acting “tough” during international military crises.
+Most prominently, we find evidence that female leaders, and male leaders facing female opponents, pay greater inconsistency costs for backing down from threats than male leaders do against fellow men.
 These findings point to particular advantages and disadvantages women have in international crises.
-Namely, female leaders are better able to tie-hands, an efficient mechanism for establishing credibility in crises.
-However, this bargaining advantage means female leaders will also have a harder time backing down from threats, which may make it more difficult for them to de-escalate crises.
-Findings hold critical implications for seminal debates over the effects of female leadership and greater gender equality in executive offices worldwide.
+Namely, female leaders are better able to tie hands—an efficient mechanism for establishing credibility in crises.
+However, this bargaining advantage means female leaders will also have a harder time backing down from threats.
+Our findings have critical implications for debates over the effects of greater gender equality in executive offices worldwide.